 How fun would that be?

-So, if you want your spouse to really tap into their creativity, be prepared to be vulnerable yourself by tapping into your own creativity.
+So, if you want your spouse to really tap into their creativity, be prepared to tap into your own creativity.
 When your wife takes even the smallest step – maybe wearing nicer sleepwear, or a new sexy outfit to dinner, or talking during sex, or surprising you – let them know that you noticed.
 Share a part of yourself and plan something that you think would be fun, exciting or meaningful for your spouse.

 And ladies, the same goes for you!